11. Handling Categorical Data

 ## 32.90949040736021

-as it is greater than \(T\), we conclude (at significance level \(0.1\%\)) that the conditions are not independent of age.
+As \(T\) is much greater than \(K\), we conclude (at significance level \(0.1\%\)) that the health conditions are not independent of age.

 11.4.6.
-Binned Numeric Data
+Binned numeric data

 11.4.7.
-Ordinal Data (*)
+Ordinal data (*)

-The case where the categories can be linearly ordered, is called ordinal data.
-This gives a few more options as except for the mode, thanks to the existence of order statistics, we can also easily define sample quantiles.
-However, the standard methods for resolving ties will not work, hence we need to be careful.
+With a linear ordering we can go beyond the mode.
+Due to the existence of order statistics and observation ranks, we can also easily define sample quantiles.
+Nevertheless, the standard methods for resolving ties will not work: we need to be careful.

-Another option, of course, is to treat ordinal data as numbers (e.g., F=0, P=1, …, HD=4).
+Another option, of course, is to treat ordinal data as numbers (e.g., F = 0, P = 1, …, HD = 4).
 In the latter example, the median would be equal to 2.5.

-grades = np.loadtxt("https://raw.githubusercontent.com/gagolews/" +
+grades = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +

-"teaching_data/master/marek/grades_results.txt", dtype="str")
+"teaching-data/master/marek/grades_results.txt", dtype="str")

 grades = pd.Series(pd.Categorical(grades,